-- recognise and describe concepts, ideas and terminology about religion, beliefs and ethics - identify and explain the ways religion, beliefs and ethics contribute to the personal, relational and spiritual perspectives of life and society - explain viewpoints and practices related to religion, beliefs and ethics - organise information and material related to religion, beliefs and ethics - · analyse perspectives, viewpoints and practices related to religion, beliefs and ethics - apply concepts and ideas to make decisions about inquiries - use language conventions and features to communicate ideas and information, according to purposes - plan and undertake inquiries about religion, beliefs and ethics - communicate the outcomes of inquiries to suit audiences - appraise inquiry processes and the outcomes of inquiries
+- recognise and describe concepts, ideas and terminology about religion, beliefs and ethics - identify and explain the ways religion, beliefs and ethics contribute to the personal, relational and spiritual perspectives of life and society - explain viewpoints and practices related to religion, beliefs and ethics - organise information and material related to religion, beliefs and ethics - analyse perspectives, viewpoints and practices related to religion, beliefs and ethics - apply concepts and ideas to make decisions about inquiries - use language conventions and features to communicate ideas and information, according to purposes - plan and undertake inquiries about religion, beliefs and ethics - communicate the outcomes of inquiries to suit audiences - appraise inquiry processes and the outcomes of inquiries

 Core Electives

 Who am I?
 The Australian Scene

 The personal perspective Ethics and morality

-- Programme Good and evil

 Who are we?
-Heroes and role models
+Good and evil

-The relational perspective Indigenous Australian spiritualities
+The relational perspective Heroes and role models Indigenous Australian

-··· Meaning and purpose

 Is there more than this?
-Peach and conflict

-The spiritual perspective Religion and contemporary culture
+The spiritual spiritualities Meaning and purpose

+perspective Peach and conflict

-Religions of the world
+Religion and contemporary culture Religions of the world

 Religious citizenship

 Sacred stories

 Social justice

 Spirituality